Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    element

-     One of the components of an Expression or S-Expression at a given level.
+     One of the components of an Expression or M-Expression at a given level.
 Another word for this is subexpression.
 In the code there are accessor methods ``get_leaves()`` and attribute ``_leaves``, but this is misleading.
 An element is not the same thing as an atom,